 University of Pittsburgh

-Ed Bahan is entering his fifth season as head of the swimming programs.
+Ed Bahan is in his sixth season as head of the swimming programs.

 Bahan took over the program just two years after its inception and has transformed the culture of Pitt-Bradford swimming.